LiliaFramework/Lilia/documentation/docs/libraries/lia.keybind.md

 **Purpose**

 Load keybinds from disk.
-Legacy `.txt` files are automatically converted to `.json`.
 If no keybind file exists, defaults registered via `lia.keybind.add` are applied and saved.
 After loading, numeric indexes are cleared, reverse lookup mappings are rebuilt, and the `InitializedKeybinds` hook fires.

 **Parameters**